IshanaRaina/sql-labs/plsql/section-2.md

 1. Remember the dating ability exercise you'd solved based on employees' salary?
 Let's build on that using a function.
 Use employee ID as your parameter and return the dating advice.
 Check your function against `<function_name>(101)`, `<function_name>(103)` and `<function_name>(106)`.
 Remeber to use the dual table.
 2. Create a function that takes salary as the parameter and returns the dating advice.
 Check your function against `<function_name>(15000)`, `<function_name>(7000)` and `<function_name>(5)`.
 3. Create a test that uses the function created in step 2 and shows all employees with the advice.
-4. Discuss what the biggest advantage of using salary instead of employee ID as the parameter is?
+    - Discuss what the biggest advantage of using salary instead of employee ID as the parameter is?
 What is the disadvantage?
 5. Create a function that takes employee ID as the parameter and returns the region name.
 Check your function against `<function_name>(101)`.
 6. Create a function that takes department ID as the parameter and returns the corresponding department name.
 Check your function against `<function_name>(90)`.
 Also, run the function against all department IDs.
 7. Repeat exercise step 6 but with a procedure.
 Check your procedure against `<procedure_name>(90)`.
 8. Food for thought - let's use the function to make the above procedure simpler.
 9. Create a procedure that takes employee ID and NewSalary as parameters.
 The procedure should update the salary to the new number. :bell: NewSalary should always be higher than the current salary.
-10. Create a function that returns a table of employees earning greater than 15,000.
+10. Create a procedure called `ADD_REGION` that adds a region to the **REGIONS** table.
+Also use error handling on duplicate values.
+11. Create a procedure called `NUKE_REGION` that removes a region based on its ID.
+Check to see if the region doesn't exist and inform the user that nothing was deleted.

 <details><summary>Solution 1:</summary>